-- 1 Applicable to all new programmes to be launched in or after 2014/15 and applicable to all existing programmes after completion of the HKCAAVQ re-validation. - 2 or other Putonghua proficiency tests that are recognized as equivalent to the Putonghua Proficiency Test by the State Language Commission of the People's Republic of China. - 3 ENG4000 and CHN4000 are NOT alternative arrangements for IELTS or PSC.
-Only Year-4 students who have attempted IELTS/PSC at least once before can enroll in respective enhancement course. - 4 Reimbursement of test fee only applies to IELTS (Academic) Test or Putonghua Proficiency Test taken while the student is studying at HSUHK. - 5 Admitted to the University as NCS defined by EDB, i.e. those who have learned Chinese for less than 6 years while receiving primary and secondary education or those who have learned Chinese for 6 years or more in schools but have been taught an adapted and simpler Chinese Language curriculum not normally applicable to the majority of students in local schools. - 15.2.2.2 Mainland students admitted to Year 1 from AY2019/20 onwards who have not attained 120 marks or above in the English paper of the National College Entrance Examination, or IELTS 5.5 or TOEFL iBT 70, are required to complete and pass the module ENG1000 English for University Studies for graduation. - 15.2.2.3 Students admitted through non-standard entry to Year 1 are required to complete and pass the non-credit enhancement corresponding bearing modules in English/Chinese/Mathematics and Statistics.
-Please refer to the section on "Enhancement of Proficiency in Chinese, English and Mathematics" under "Admissions" of the Academic Regulations.
+- 1 Applicable to all new programmes launched in or after 2014/15 and applicable to all existing programmes after completion of the HKCAAVQ re-validation. - 2 or other Putonghua proficiency tests that are recognized as equivalent to the Putonghua Proficiency Test by the State Language Commission of the People's Republic of China. - 3 ENG4000 and CHN4000 are NOT alternative arrangements for IELTS or PSC.
+Only Year-4 students who have attempted IELTS/PSC at least once before can enroll in respective enhancement course. - 4 Reimbursement of test fee only applies to IELTS (Academic) Test or Putonghua Proficiency Test taken while the student is studying at HSUHK. - 5 Admitted to the University as NCS defined by EDB, i.e. those who have learned Chinese for less than 6 years while receiving primary and secondary education or those who have learned Chinese for 6 years or more in schools but have been taught an adapted and simpler Chinese Language curriculum not normally applicable to the majority of students in local schools.